nullren/nullren.github.io/_posts/2018-09-13-category-theory-for-programmers-chapter-6.md

 ---
 layout: post
-title: "Category Theory for Programmers Chapter 6"
+title: "Category Theory for Programmers Chapter 6: Simple Algebraic Data Types"
 category:
-tags: []
+tags:
+- Category Theory
+- Category Theory for Programmers
 ---

 1. Show the isomorphism between `Maybe a` and `Either () a`.